 - a.
-Online training, my.scouting course - b.
-Council local information guided training - c.
+Online training, my.scouting course Fundamentals of Cub Scout Day Camp (CS 62) - b.
+Council local information guided training (this training CS 63) - c.
 National Camping School Day Camp Administration session

 This syllabus must be administered as described in the following pages to meet the training requirements of the course.
 The council is authorized to add additional content to meet local needs, but this content would be used as a supplement to the materials presented herein.
 This is a great opportunity to introduce your program or camp director to the procedures and policies in your council and district, at their specific location!
 Having this information now will better prepare them for their National Camping School experience and their day camp.